 Here are the finished cookies.

-I was able to save a few of these for breakfast, I feel like they are that healthy, but most of them were demolished by the boys as soon as they got home from school.
+I was able to save a few of these for breakfast, I feel like they are that good but most of them were demolished by the boys as soon as they got home from school.

 They have such a great texture and flavor!
 Plus aren't these whole grain muesli cookies just so pretty?!?